Procta/Python-Data-Structures/README.md

 # Python-Data-Structures

-Just some practice writing some common data structures from scratch
+Just getting some practice writing some common data structures from scratch